Free WiFi soon for select communities

 The Digital Economy and Society (DES) Ministry plans to roll out free WiFi services for urban communities, starting with 10 communities from Oct 1.

-The scheme will provide a broadband internet speed at 300 megabits per second (mbps) for download and 100mbps for upload.
+The scheme will provide a broadband internet speed of 300 megabits per second (mbps) for download and 100mbps for upload.

 The programme is aimed at enabling people in dense communities to use WiFi for their daily life, particularly in the post-pandemic period.

-DES Minister Buddhipongse Punnkanta said the ministry wants to give people free internet services to allow them to cope with difficulties doing business and in daily life in the digital era.
+DES Minister Buddhipongse Punnakanta said the ministry wants to give people free internet services to allow them to cope with difficulties doing business and in daily life in the digital era.

 CAT and the DES Ministry looked at 20 communities for the project, settling on 10 for the first batch, he said.